beautiful-code/phoenix_secured/README.md

 TODO: Write usage instructions here

+Add Env variable with key GROUP_BASE_SERVICE_BASE_API In your application add PHOENIX_APP_ID in config/application.rb contact AK / Ritesh to get the above values

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.